ruotianliu/ec601-miniproject2/README.md

   To build the model, I used 2 convolutional layers and 1 maxpooling layer to extract the features and a softmax function was designed to show the probabilities of each category at the end of the model.
 To minimize the loss, for every epoch, I choosed to use sgd optimization method.
 After training the model for 30 epochs, model.evaluate method was utilized to evaluate the accuracy of our model.

-  The accuracy of our model can reach 85 percent, which can indicate that it works desirably.
+  The accuracy of our model can reach 85 percent, which indicate that it works desirably.